-- (a) Deemed to be inconsistent with the City's General Plan and zoning designation for the lot on which the ADU or JADU is located. - (b) Deemed to exceed the allowable density for the lot on which the ADU or JADU is located. - (c) Considered in the application of any local ordinance, policy, or program to limit residential growth. - (d) Required to correct a nonconforming zoning condition, as defined in Section 21.85.030(g) below.
-This does not prevent the City from enforcing compliance with applicable building standards in accordance with Health and Safety Code Section 17980.12.
+- (a) Deemed to be inconsistent with the City's General Plan and zoning designation for the lot on which the ADU or JADU is located. - (b) Deemed to exceed the allowable density for the lot on which the ADU or JADU is located. - (c) Considered in the application of any local ordinance, policy, or program to limit residential growth. - (d) Required to correct a nonconforming zoning condition, as defined in subsection § 21.85.030(h) below.
+This does not prevent the City from enforcing compliance with applicable building standards in accordance with Health and Safety Code section 17980.12.

-21.85.030 Definitions.
+§ 21.85.030.
+Definitions.

-As used in this Chapter, terms are defined as follows:
+As used in this section, terms are defined as follows:

-- (a) "Accessory dwelling unit" or "ADU" means an attached or a detached residential dwelling unit that provides complete independent living facilities for one (1) or more persons and is located on a lot with a proposed or existing primary residence.
-An accessory dwelling unit also includes the following: - (1) An efficiency unit, as defined by Section 17958.1 of the California Health and Safety Code; and - (2) A manufactured home, as defined by Section 18007 of the California Health and Safety Code. - (b) "Accessory structure" means a structure that is accessory and incidental to a dwelling located on the same lot. - (c) "Complete independent living facilities" means permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as the single-family or multifamily dwelling is or will be situated. - (d) "Efficiency kitchen" means a kitchen that includes all of the following:
+- "Accessory dwelling unit" or "ADU" means an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons and is located on a lot with a proposed or existing primary residence.
+An accessory dwelling unit also includes the following: - (1) An efficiency unit, as defined by section 17958.1 of the California Health and Safety Code; and - (2) A manufactured home, as defined by section 18007 of the California Health and Safety Code. - (b) "Accessory structure" means a structure that is accessory and incidental to a dwelling located on the same lot.

-- (1) A cooking facility with appliances. - (2) A food preparation counter and storage cabinets that are of a reasonable size in relation to the size of the JADU. - (e) "Junior accessory dwelling unit" or "JADU" means a residential unit that satisfies all of the following: - (1) It is no more than 500 square feet in size. - (2) It is contained entirely within an existing or proposed single-family structure.
-An enclosed use within the residence, such as an attached garage, is considered to be a part of and contained within the single-family structure. - (3) It includes its own separate sanitation facilities or shares sanitation facilities with the existing or proposed single-family structure. - (4) If the unit does not include its own separate bathroom, then it contains an interior entrance to the main living area of the existing or proposed single-family structure in addition to an exterior entrance that is separate from the main entrance to the primary dwelling. - (5) It includes an efficiency kitchen, as defined in Section 21.85.030(d) above. - (f) "Living area" means the interior habitable area of a dwelling unit, including basements and attics, but does not include a garage or any accessory structure. - (g) "Nonconforming zoning condition" means a physical improvement on a property that does not conform with current zoning standards. - (h) "Passageway" means a pathway that is unobstructed clear to the sky and extends from a street to one entrance of the ADU or JADU. - (i) "Proposed dwelling" means a dwelling that is the subject of a permit application and that meets the requirements for permitting. - "Public transit" means a location, including, but not limited to, a bus stop or train station, where the public may access buses, trains, subways, and other forms of transportation that charge set fares, run on fixed routes, and are available to the public. - (k) "Tandem parking" means that two (2) or more automobiles are parked on a driveway or in any other location on a lot, lined up behind one another.
+- (c) "Complete independent living facilities" means permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as the single-family or multifamily dwelling is or will be situated. - (d) "Efficiency kitchen" means a kitchen that includes all of the following: - (1) A cooking facility with appliances. - (2) A food preparation counter and storage cabinets that are of a reasonable size in relation to the size of the JADU. - (e) "Junior accessory dwelling unit" or "JADU" means a residential unit that satisfies all of the following: - (1) It is no more than 500 square feet in size. - (2) It is contained entirely within an existing or proposed single-family structure.
+An enclosed use within the residence, such as an attached garage, is considered to be a part of and contained within the single-family structure. - (3) It includes its own separate sanitation facilities or shares sanitation facilities with the existing or proposed single-family structure. - (4) If the unit does not include its own separate bathroom, then it contains an interior entrance to the main living area of the existing or proposed single-family structure in addition to an exterior entrance that is separate from the main entrance to the primary dwelling. - (5) It includes an efficiency kitchen, as defined in subsection § 21.85.030(d) above. - (f) "Livable space" means a space in a dwelling intended for human habitation, including living, sleeping, eating, cooking, or sanitation. - (g) "Living area" means the interior habitable area of a dwelling unit, including basements and attics, but does not include a garage or any accessory structure. - (h) "Nonconforming zoning condition" means a physical improvement on a property that does not conform with current zoning standards. - (i) "Passageway" means a pathway that is unobstructed clear to the sky and extends from a street to one entrance of the ADU or JADU. - (j) "Proposed dwelling" means a dwelling that is the subject of a permit application and that meets the requirements for permitting. - (k) "Public transit" means a location, including, but not limited to, a bus stop or train station, where the public may access buses, trains, subways, and other forms of transportation that charge set fares, run on fixed routes, and are available to the public.